ltdavidson77/Quant-Aero-Log/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project IS NOT licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support